matejkaf/Doc/SYTG_2_arch/01_comparch.md

 ## Harvard Architektur

 Alternative zur von Neumann Architektur.
 Programm und Datenspeicher sind völlig voneinander getrennt.
-Hoher Aufwand weil die Speicherschnittstelle doppelt vorhanden sein muss.
-Nicht besonders häufig im Einsatz.
+Hätte Vorteile (Sicherheit, Geschwindigkeit) aber wegen dem hohen Aufwand kaum im Einsatz.

 Most microprocessors available are standard Von Neumann machines.
 The main deviation from this is the *Harvard architecture* , in which instructions and data have different memory spaces ([Figure 1-5](https://www.oreilly.com/library/view/designing-embedded-hardware/0596007558/ch01.html#dbhardware2-CHP-1-FIG-5)) with separate address, data, and control buses for each memory space.
 This has a number of advantages in that instruction and data fetches can occur concurrently.